grkamarnath/dynamic_dag_generation/readme.md

 ## <span style="color:#2ca02c;">Project Objective</span>

-The main objective of this project is to provide an accelerator, library, or idea to generate Directed Acyclic Graphs (DAGs) programmatically and dynamically.
-This tool is designed to effectively handle various scenarios encountered in real-world data projects.
+The main objective of this project is to provide an accelerator, library, or idea to generate Directed Acyclic Graphs (DAGs) programmatically and dynamically(runtime).
+This tool is designed to effectively demonstrate DAG generation for various scenarios encountered in real-world data projects.

 To demonstrate dynamic DAG generation, we will address the following combinations of scenarios and challenges at runtime:
 - **All combinations of Single/Multiple Input Port, Single/Multiple Transformation, and Single/Multiple Output Port (Total: 8 combinations)**